Democrats File Lawsuit Alleging Trump-Russia Collusion

 The Democratic National Committee (DNC) has filed a lawsuit against the Trump campaign, Donald Trump Jr., several prominent Russian figures, the Russian government itself, WikiLeaks, and a host of other defendants, NPR News is reporting.

-In the 66-page lawsuit, which you can read in its entirety here, the DNC alleges that the defendants conspired to launch “a brazen attack on American democracy” that ultimately – and illegally – cost the Democrats the 2016 election.
+In the 66-page lawsuit, which you can read in its entirety, the DNC alleges that the defendants conspired to launch “a brazen attack on American democracy” that ultimately – and illegally – cost the Democrats the 2016 election.

 “In the Trump campaign, Russia found a willing and active partner in this effort.”